 A compact ESA experiment aimed at enhancing cybersecurity for future space missions is operational in Europe’s Columbus module of the International Space Station, running in part on a Raspberry Pi Zero computer costing just a few euros.

 Larger, more expensive missions like GPS satellites and interplanetary spacecraft use special hardened computers that are carefully proofed against cosmic rays and other things lurking in the endless night out there.
-But these solutions are expensive and often bulky and heavy; if you are trying to minimise costs and volume to launch a constellation or a student project, hardening isn’t always an option.
+But these solutions are expensive and often bulky and heavy; if you are trying to minimise costs and volume to launch a small constellation or a student project, hardening isn’t always an option.